marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ### Migration tools

 - Server migration: agent for Vmware or HyperV to clone and periodically sync AMI changes to move or backup/recovery image on the cloud.
-- Database migration service: can use a data conversion tool to help migrating to cloud DB (Redshift, RDS, Dynamodb)
+- Database migration service: can use a data conversion tool to help migrating to cloud DB (Redshift, RDS, Dynamodb), but cannot perform schema conversion from Couchbase.
 - Application Discovery Service: collects config, usage and behavior data from on prem servers to help estimate TCO of running on AWS.
 Gather information about on-prem data centers (inventory).
 - [AWS Database Migration Service FAQs](https://aws.amazon.com/dms/faqs/)
 - [AWS Storage Gateway FAQs](https://aws.amazon.com/storagegateway/faqs/)